 Art History Admission Requirements

-The admissions application for the 2014-2015 academic year is available here.
-The application deadline is March 1, 2014.
+View the admissions application for the academic year.
+The application deadline is March 1.
 Applications received after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
-For maximum scholarship consideration, students should apply by December 1, 2013.
+For maximum scholarship consideration, students should apply by December 1.

 Application for High School Students